lithops-ai/framework-design/docs/en/entity-component-system/implementation-architecture.md

 If we were to create an image for each actor with a different set of components, the number of docker images would blow up.
 - Does not allow adding or removing components at runtime.
+- Cannot handle very large actors because each actor must fit on one node.

 ### One Service Per Component